Ko Shan Road Park

 Ko Shan Road Park (高山道公園) is a small park located in the Lo Lung Hang area of Kowloon, Hong Kong.
 Perched on a cut slope of Quarry Hill, the park is home to the Ko Shan Theatre (高山劇場).

 Ko Shan Theatre

 First opened on 29 March 1983, the Ko Shan Theatre was designed as a 3,000-seat semi-open-air theatre.
-Because of poor design, it was suffering from inclement weather and noise problems.
+Because of poor design, it suffered from inclement weather and noise problems.
 An improvement project of the theatre was approved in 1994, and it was re-opened in October 1996 after being refurbished.

 Today, it includes a theatre with 1,031 seats, a committee room and two rehearsal rooms.